tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-12-30-groovy-hook-script-and-jenkins-configuration-as-code.markdown

 starting a container to replicate configurations of the Jenkins instance in production.
 It will give us ability to quickly spin up local Jenkins instances for development or troubleshooting issues in production Jenkins.

-On a side note, IntelliJ IDEA is probably the best development tool for working with these Groovy Scripts IMO.
+On a side note, IntelliJ IDEA is probably the best development tool for working with these Groovy Scripts.
 Check out [these instructions on how to set it up in IntelliJ](https://github.com/tdongsi/jenkins-config/blob/develop/docs/IDE.md).
+*UPDATED ON 2018/09/29*: More on IntelliJ setup is discussed in [this blog post](/blog/2018/06/07/intellij-setup-for-jenkins-shared-library-development/).

 ### Authorization